A full breakdown and explanation of the tenants fees applicable when renting a property from Homes Partnership

 When you apply to rent a property that Homes Partnership is marketing, it is important that you understand and are aware of the fees that you will need to pay at the start of the tenancy and also any that may become payable during your tenancy.

 An explanation of the fees that are chargeable are provided below.
-These fees are payable in addition to the rent and dilapidations deposit payable on your tenancy.
-All fees (where applicable) are inclusive of VAT.
+These tenants fees are payable in addition to the rent and dilapidations deposit payable on your tenancy.
+All fees are inclusive of VAT (where applicable).

 Tenant referencing fees: